Healthcare reform in the United States

 Healthcare reform in the United States is the comprehensive change in the law and conduct of the healthcare system in the United States.
 Reforms have often been proposed but have rarely been accomplished.
-In 2010, landmark reform was passed through two federal statutes: the Patient Protection and Affordable Care Act (PPACA), signed March 23, 2010, and the Health Care and Education Reconciliation Act of 2010, which amended the PPACA and became law on March 30, 2010.
+In 2010, landmark reform was passed through two federal statutes: the Affordable Care Act (ACA), signed March 23, 2010, and the Health Care and Education Reconciliation Act of 2010, which amended the ACA and became law on March 30, 2010.

 Future reforms of the American health care system continue to be proposed, with notable proposals including a single-payer system and a reduction in fee-for-service medical care.
-The PPACA includes a new agency, the Center for Medicare and Medicaid Innovation (CMS Innovation Center), which is intended to research reform ideas through pilot projects.
+The ACA includes a new agency, the Center for Medicare and Medicaid Innovation (CMS Innovation Center), which is intended to research reform ideas through pilot projects.

 History of national reform efforts

 The following is a summary of reform achievements at the national level in the United States.
 For failed efforts, state-based efforts, native tribes services, and more details, see the history of health care reform in the United States article.